‘Fuller House’ Star Bob Saget Reveals Why He Can’t Talk About Lori Loughlin’s College Admissions Scandal

 “So many people are lying these days, maybe they should change the tests in school to ‘false or false,'” Saget tweeted, People magazine reported.

-After he deleted the post, Saget wrote, “So many things I say get misconstrued.”
+After he deleted the post, Saget wrote that so many things he says get “misconstrued.”

 The rest of the Fuller House cast— which includes Candace Cameron Bure, Jodie Sweetin, and John Stamos — have been mostly mum about Lori Loughlin’s legal drama.
 But Bure delivered an impassioned speech at the Kids’ Choice Awards about how “a loving family sticks together no matter what,” which many fans took as a show of her support for Lori Loughlin.